-If you like to hike, the National Parks System in the United States has some really fun, challenging, and breathtakingly beautiful hiking trails for you to explore.
-If you are looking for which parks have the best trails, you are in luck.
-We are going to rank which hikes in our National Park System we would recommend.
+If you like to hike, the National Parks System in the United States has some great hiking trails to explore.
+They are fun, challenging, and breathtakingly beautiful hikes.
+For those looking for the best trails, you are in luck.
+I am going to rank which hikes in our National Park System I would recommend.

-Now, we are only ranking the hikes that we have experienced.
-So if we are leaving off a hike at a park that you have explored, but we haven’t, we would love to hear about it.
+Now, I am only ranking the hikes that I have experienced.
+So, if I am leaving off a hike at a park that you have explored, but I haven’t, let me know.

-In order to give you an idea of the level of skill, endurance, and physical stamina that are required to complete each of these hikes, we have rated each of the hikes on a four level scale.
+In order to give you an idea of the difficulty of these hikes, I have rated them for you.
+This four-level scale looks at the level of skill, endurance, and stamina required to complete the hike.

 Be prepared to stare up in awe at the enormity and beauty of the tall Redwood trees in the park as you slowly meander your way thru the forest.
 It is hard to understand just how big and beautiful these trees are until you see them in person.

 14. Cattail Falls Trail – Big Bend National Park (3.1 miles)

 Cattail Falls Trail is a beautiful hiking trail that crosses undulating hills and dense woodlands in the Big Bend National Park in Texas.
 At the hike’s conclusion, you will get to explore a series of gorgeous pools at the base of an 80-foot waterfall.